-HILLARY D. PATTERSON joined the firm as an associate attorney after admission to the Colorado Bar in November, 2015.
+Hillary joined the firm as an associate attorney after admission to the Colorado Bar in November, 2015.
 Hillary has significant experience in civil litigation and insurance defense having worked at the firm since 1997.
 Prior to becoming an attorney, she filled many different roles within the firm, including archiving clerk, receptionist, legal assistant, paralegal, legal billing manager, and law clerk.

+My Roofer, Inc. v.
+State Farm Fire & Casualty Company (Weld County District Court, 2015CV30425).
+July 13, 2016, attorneys Frank Patterson and Hillary Patterson obtained a directed verdict for the defendant.
+Prior to trial, attorney Hillary Patterson successfully argued a pre-trial motion regarding Plaintiff’s spoliation of evidence, and the Court issued an order for adverse inference instruction.
 On appeal, Hillary Patterson drafted the answer brief for the defendant/appellee State Farm and Frank Patterson presented oral arguments on September 6, 2017.
 The Colorado Court of Appeals affirmed the directed verdict in an unpublished opinion.

 Patrice Fujisaki Sauter v.
 State Farm Fire & Casualty Company (Denver County District Court, 2017CV33275).
 August 1, 2018, attorneys Frank Patterson and Hillary Patterson obtained a directed verdict for the defendant.
 Prior to trial, attorneys Frank Patterson, Hillary Patterson, and Brian Kennedy successfully argued a Motion for Summary Judgment that Plaintiff lacked standing to pursue claims of breach of contract and common law bad faith.